feross/queue-microtask/README.md

 This package allows you to use `queueMicrotask` safely in all modern JS engines.
 Use it if you prioritize small JS bundle size over support for old browsers.

+If you just need to support Node 12 and later, use `queueMicrotask` directly.
+If you need to support all versions of Node, use this package.

 ## Why not use `process.nextTick`?

 In Node, `queueMicrotask` and `process.nextTick` are [essentially equivalent](https://nodejs.org/api/globals.html#globals_queuemicrotask_callback), though there are [subtle differences](https://github.com/YuzuJS/setImmediate#macrotasks-and-microtasks) that don't matter in most situations.

-If you just need to support Node 12 and later, use `queueMicrotask` directly.
-If you need to support all versions of Node, use this package.
+You can think of `queueMicrotask` as a standardized version of `process.nextTick` that works in the browser.
+No need to rely on your browser bundler to shim `process` for the browser environment.

 ## Why not use `setTimeout(fn, 0)`?